amabilyalbino/secure-auth-storage/README.md

 - Calls `hashlib.pbkdf2_hmac()` using:
     - SHA-256 as the internal hashing algorithm,
     - the combined password + pepper,
-    - the salt provided for this user,
+    - the salt provided for this user *(I will explain how it's generated later in the registration section.)*
     - 150,000 iterations.
 - **Returns Bytes →** Hash is returned in binary format for DB storage or comparison.